sloppycoder/sample-api-svc/README.md

-## Sample REST API microservice using Spring Boot
+# Sample REST API microservice using Spring Boot

 This repo can be used as reference to developing Spring Boot based microservices under Kubernetes container environment, which address the following concerns in a project:

+## Technical Highlights

 ### developer workflow
 Developer should be able to